Replacing Components

 Replacing a Power Supply Module

-The fabric interconnect requires two power supplies (PSUs) for redundancy.
+Both the Cisco UCS 6664 Fabric Interconnect and Cisco UCS 6652 Fabric Interconnect feature two power supply units (PSUs).
 Power supplies are stacked vertically on the rear of the fabric interconnect.
 The top PSU is numbered PSU1 and the bottom PSU is numbered PSU2.

 Replace a power supply with another supported power supply that has the same power source type as the other installed power supply.
 Additionally, the airflow direction of the power supply must match or conform to the airflow direction of the installed fan modules.